aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 ## Automating the fabric bringup

 In order to automate the fabric bringup, I've written a (terrible) Ansible script.
 The script can be found [here](https://github.com/aninchat/evpn-multivendor-l2-only).
-This is meant to configure the p2p interfaces between the leafs and the spines, underlay routing (BGP), overlay routing (BGP EVPN), all of the necessary VXLAN and VLAN configuration for a L2 overlay, and finally the host IP addressing itself.
+This is meant to configure the p2p interfaces between the leafs and the spines, underlay routing (BGP), overlay routing (BGP EVPN), and all of the necessary VXLAN and VLAN configuration for a L2 overlay.

 ### Ansible inventory and variables for fabric deployment